Close Menu

 1. Active Learning: Instead of passive information absorption, active learning encourages students to participate actively in the learning process through discussions, problem-solving exercises, and hands-on activities.
 This approach has been shown to improve knowledge retention, critical thinking skills, and overall engagement.

 2. Flipped Classrooms: In a flipped classroom model, students engage with course materials (e.g., lectures, readings) outside of class time, while class time is dedicated to interactive activities, discussions, and problem-solving sessions.
-This approach promotes active learning and allows for more personalized instruction and support.
+This approach promotes active learning and allows for more personalized instruction and support, addressing the limitations of the traditional method of teaching.

 3. Problem-Based Learning (PBL): With PBL, students work in small groups to solve real-world problems, applying their knowledge and developing critical thinking, problem-solving, and collaboration skills.
 This method fosters deep learning and better prepares students for the challenges they’ll face in their future careers.

 4. Blended Learning: As the name suggests, blended learning combines various teaching methods, including traditional lectures, online resources, and interactive activities.
-This approach leverages the strengths of different methods and caters to diverse learning styles, providing a more well-rounded educational experience.
+This approach leverages the strengths of different methods and caters to diverse learning styles, providing a more well-rounded educational experience that transcends the traditional method of teaching.

 See also Tartan High School Ann Bacon: Shaping the Future with Passion and Commitment